Package 'Pv3Rs'

 return.logp

 Boolean for whether to return the log-likelihood for each relationship graph, defaults to FALSE.
-Setting this to FALSE allows for permutation symmetries to be exploited to save computational time, see enumerate_alleles.
-Setting this to TRUE will result in longer runtimes, especially in the case of a larger multiplicity of infection.
+When setting return.logp to TRUE, return.RG should also be set to TRUE.
+Setting return.logp to FALSE allows for permutation symmetries to be exploited to save computational time, see enumerate_alleles.
+Setting this to TRUE will result in longer runtimes, especially when multiplicities of infection are large.
+Note that this argument does not affect the output of the posterior probabilities.

 Details